-FUDGE (this is Tammy’s favorite fudge recipe)
+FUDGE (this is Tammy’s favorite fudge recipes)

 16 oz chocolate (We like the organic dark chocolate in the bulk bin at Central Market – it has less sugar.
 Be sure to check the ingredients in your chocolate!)

-1 cup canned coconut milk (Canned coconut milk is very thick and works better than cartons of coconut milk in this recipe.
+1 cup canned coconut milk (Canned coconut milk is very thick and works better than cartons of coconut milk in this recipes.
 Or, if you have access to raw cream, you could use that.
 We like to order it from Green PolkaDot Box, because they have the BEST prices!
 And shopping online is SO convenient and saves gas and time.)

 2 T honey (We use <1 T, and add about 10 drops of Stevita Stevia.
 You could just use stevia, and omit the honey.)